By Joe Orlando

 Both DeFazio and Sleigh acknowledge the importance of being there at recruitment events to relate their experiences to interested candidates.

 “A lot of people I talk to when I’m recruiting have no idea what we do.
-I like to take the time and explain what a correctional officer does and just how important it is to be a good communicator,” DeFazio said
+So, I take time and explain what a correctional officer does.
+It’s important to be a good communicator,” DeFazio said

 “I worked in a female institution, and I would say that 90 percent of the job in that facility was just being a good communicator,” said Sleigh.
 “I share that with people I talk to at recruitment events.”